naveenkumarbv66/Hilt-Demo/README.md

 - **MVVM Pattern** with ViewModels and StateFlow
 - **Networking** with Retrofit, OkHttp, and JSON parsing
 - **Background Processing** with WorkManager
+- **Secure Data Storage** with DataStore and EncryptedSharedPreferences
 - **Jetpack Compose UI** with Material3 design
 - **Repository Pattern** for data management